 They say it’s tough at the top but it can be even harder at the bottom.
 For around a quarter of the price of

-a top-end bike we still expect these machines to be fast, ride well on the road and have most of the same features.
-Here we have three bikes from three very different brands, all aiming to combine high performance with a price tag that doesn’t trigger your gag reflex and each with their own way of achieving it.
+a top-end bike we still expect these cheaper triathlon bikes to be fast, ride well on the road and have most of the same features.
+Here we have three bikes from three very different brands, all aiming to combine high performance with a cheaper price tag that doesn’t trigger your gag reflex and each with their own way of achieving it.

 ECONOMIES OF SCALE